SaravanaKumar102012/Give-Me-The-Sauce/README.md

 ## Setup

-- In the install folder there are also little scripts for cmd and for bash to for installing the dependencies using pip.
+- In the install folder there are also little scripts for cmd and for bash to install the dependencies using pip.

 > Bash (in the install folder):
 ```shell